 A leader’s success is contingent upon their ability to achieve buy-in and alignment from stakeholders.
 And to do this, leaders must transform how they think about communication and persuasion.

 Instead of seeing writing and speaking as the mere transmission of words, leaders need to see communication as an opportunity to craft new realities for their audience.

 Examples of Framing

-Framing has long been used in the political sphere to gather support for a piece of legislature or curry favor among voters.
-When former US President George Bush wanted to pass a law that weakened environmental regulations on industry in 2003, he named the bill the Clean Skies Act.
-Subsequently, anyone trying to understand the Clean Skies Act would be learning about the bill through this frame, or reality, of "clean skies," which would make it hard to see the bill as anything but pro-environment.
+Anyone trying to understand the Clean Skies Act would learn about the bill through this frame, or "reality", of "clean skies," which would make it hard to see the bill as anything but pro-environment.